RP6502-OS

 ERRNO_OPT Compiler Constants

-OS calls will set RIA_ERRNO when an error occurs.
-The errno option selects which numeric values to use because cc65 and llvm-mos each define their own errno constants.
-Both compilers set this automatically in their C runtime.
-Assembly programs must set RIA_ATTR_ERRNO_OPT before any OS call that can fail. errno in C maps directly to RIA_ERRNO.
+OS calls set RIA_ERRNO when an error occurs.
+Because cc65 and llvm-mos each define their own errno constants, the errno option selects which set of numeric values to use.
+Both compilers set it automatically in their C runtime, and errno in C maps directly to RIA_ERRNO.
+Assembly programs must set RIA_ATTR_ERRNO_OPT themselves before any OS call that can fail.

-The OS maps FatFs errors onto errno.
-RP6502 emulation and simulation software is expected to map their native errors as well.
-The table below shows the FatFs mappings.
-Because FatFs is so integral to the OS, calls are documented here with their native FatFs errors to assist when cross referencing the FatFs documentation.
+The OS maps FatFs errors onto errno, and RP6502 emulators and simulators are expected to map their native errors too.
+The table below lists the FatFs mappings.
+Because FatFs is so central to the OS, each call is documented with its native FatFs errors to help when cross-referencing the FatFs documentation.

 cc65